andyaaz/tech-news-ext/README.md

 ## Usage

-1. Click the extension icon in your browser toolbar
+1. Click the extension icon to open Tech News Feed in a new tab
 2. Browse through the latest tech news
 3. Click any article to open it in a new tab
+4. Optionally, click "Set as New Tab Page" to see Tech News Feed every time you open a new tab

 ## Development and Debugging